-EuroSciCon warmly welcomes to all the experts in the field of Materials Science and Nanotechnology to attend its upcoming conference on Nanomaterials, to be held during June 04-06, 2019 in Paris, France.
-The Conference is based on the Theme: Exploring the Future of Materials Science and Nanotechnology.
+EuroSciCon warmly welcomes to all the experts in the field of Materials Science and Nanotechnology to attend its upcoming conference on Nanomaterials 2020, to be held during December 02-03, 2020 in .
+The Conference is based on the Theme: Invention and innovation of new concepts in the field of material & nanotechnology.
 Nanomaterials 2019 Conference will make the perfect platform for global networking as it brings all together speakers, renowned speakers, business persons , CEO’s , across the globe to most exciting and memorable event ,with interactive sessions, poster presentation, world class exhibition.
 Advances in the field of Materials Science and Nanotechnology are one of the crucial factors in the economic powers of the developed countries and developing countries.

 This is 3-days meeting and you can participate in a number of educational formats including General Sessions, Poster Presentations, and Workshops/Symposium, Meet-the-Professor Sessions, Oral Presentations and other interactive and informal exchanges.

-We hope to see you at Nanomaterials Conference 2019 at Paris.
+We hope to see you at Nanomaterials Conference 2020 at Spain.

 EuroSciCon are corporate members of the following organisations: